matheuslenke/tonto-llm/README.md

 - **With guidance**: The agent adheres to UFO and Tonto best practices, correctly using concepts (e.g., `kind`, `role`, `phase`, `category`, `relator`, `mode`, `quality`) and can produce more complex structures (e.g., powertype pattern) with fewer semantic issues.

 ### Repository layout
 - `guidances/`: UFO-based guidance texts to steer the LLM.
-It contains the same files in the correct format for VScode (`.gitub/instructions`) and cursor (`.cursor/rules`)
+It contains the same files in the correct format for VS Code (`.github/instructions`) and Cursor (`.cursor/rules`).
+- `experiment-with-guidances/`:
-- `university/`: University ontology used for the guided condition.
+  - `university-before/`: input ontology for the guided condition.
+  - `university-after/`: generated ontology (agent output) with guidance.
+- `experiment-without-guidances/`:
-- `university-without-guidance/`: Same domain setup to reproduce the baseline condition.
+  - `university-before/`: input ontology for the baseline condition.
+  - `university-after/`: generated ontology (agent output) without guidance.

 ### Prerequisites
 - Cursor IDE: see `https://cursor.com`.